Graduate Degree Procedures

 Of the non-999 courses, at least six must be MSE courses at the 500 level or higher.
 The remaining courses must have substantial scientific, mathematical, or engineering content.
 Graduate courses in science, engineering, or mathematics will normally qualify; certain Wharton courses will also qualify.
 These include courses in Marketing, Economics, and all graduate courses in Statistics, Operations Research, and Decision Sciences.
 However these must be approved, in advance, by the student's advisor in Materials Science and by the Graduate Group Chair.

-- The Ph.D. degree is awarded by the University rather than by the School of Engineering and Applied Science; as a result, there are certain differences in the specifications for written dissertation and certain formal requirements to be met.
-Information on these is available from the Office of the Associate Dean for Graduate Studies and Research of the School of Engineering and Applied Science.
-All inquiries and applications should be made through this office, not through the Office of the School of Arts and Sciences.
+- The Ph.D. degree is awarded by the Graduate School of Arts and Science rather than by the School of Engineering and Applied Science; as a result, there are certain differences in the specifications for written dissertation and certain formal requirements to be met.
+Information on these is available from the Office of the Associate Dean for Graduate Education of the School of Engineering and Applied Science.
+All applications for the PhD degree are made through the Graduate School of Arts and Sciences.

 - Each student in the Ph.D. program will be associated with a dissertation committee of at least four members, including the advisor.
 Students should meet with their advisor, prior to the fifth semester after matriculation, to select candidate members of the student's Ph.D.
 Dissertation Committee.
 During the fifth semester after each student's matriculation at Penn, the Graduate Group will approve the membership of each dissertation committee.
 One member of the committee must be from outside the Department or outside the University.
 The functions of the dissertation committee are to provide the student and the advisor with additional sources of information, guidance, and criticism of the research project, and (normally) to serve as members of the examining committee for the preliminary oral examination and dissertation defense.
 The entire MSE Graduate Group must approve any changes in the dissertation committee.